pow-auth/pow/README.md

-# Authex
+# Pow

-Authex is a highly flexible and extendable authentication solution for Phoenix and Plug based apps.
+Pow is a powerful, modular, and extendable authentication and user management solution for Phoenix and Plug based apps.

 ## Features